Holding types

 Dividend

-After two years of annual gains topping 20% for the S&P 500, Wall Street experts anticipate a moderate performance in 2025.
+Following two years of yearly increases exceeding 20% for the S&P 500, financial analysts on Wall Street expect a more modest performance in 2025.

-Kevin Green highlights where SPX bulls can have a confidence, "for now."
-As for the NDX, he says a duller market day can give the Nasdaq-100 Covered Call ETF (QYLD) enough power to shake up the index.
+Kevin Green points out that SPX bulls can feel confident "for now."
+He also mentions that a quieter market day could provide the Nasdaq-100 Covered Call ETF (QYLD) with the strength to influence the NDX.

-This article upgrades my early Sell rating on Global X NASDAQ 100 Covered Call ETF to Hold.
-The key considerations involved in this upgrade is the improved return/risk profile thanks to the Fed rate cuts and the return of market volatility.
-QYLD's yield spread relative to 10-year treasury rates has widened to 7.7% since my last writing.
+This article changes my previous Sell rating on the Global X NASDAQ 100 Covered Call ETF to Hold.
+The main reasons for this change are the better return/risk balance due to the Fed's interest rate cuts and the increase in market volatility.
+Since my last update, QYLD's yield spread compared to 10-year treasury rates has increased to 7.7%.

 FAQ